grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Manage/04 Environment variables.md

 excerpt: 'How to use environment variables in the cloud'
 ---

-Environment Variables are key-value pairs configured at the organization level and can be used to store information that you want to reference in your cloud test-scripts across all projects of this organization.
-All values are encrypted at rest and their plain value can only be visible to the owner and admins of the organization.
-All members of the organization can reference the environment variables in their test scripts.
+Environment Variables are key-value pairs configured at the organization level.
+All values are encrypted before being stored in our database and remain encrypted until they are needed for test-runs.
+You reference environment variables within a test-script and the variables are interpolated on the server that runs the Test-Run.
+Environment Variables can be used to store sensitive (and non-sensitive) information that you want to reference in your test-scripts.
+Managing environment variables in one central place reduces the data exposure and ensures that the changes take effect in all test-runs that use these variables.

-> Changes to Environment Variables are not applied to already started Test Runs, they only apply to new upcoming Test Runs.
+> Changes to an Environment Variable won't apply to already started Test-Runs, they only apply to new upcoming Test-Runs.

-## Manage environment variables
+## Managing environment variables

 Environment Variables can be managed in Organization Settings: Select your profile icon, then **Manage > Environment variables**.
 Permission to create, reveal, modify and delete environment variables is restricted to Owners and Admins of the organization.

 ![k6 Environment Variable](./images/envvars/environment-variables.png)

+#### Naming environment variables

+The following rules must apply for naming an environment variable:
+- Names can only contain alphanumeric characters (`[a-z]`, `[A-Z]`, `[0-9]`) or underscores (`_`).
+Spaces are not allowed.
+- Names must not start with the `K6_CLOUD` prefix.
+- Names must not start with a number.
+- Names are not case-sensitive.
+- Names must be unique.

-### Declare new environment variable
+#### Declaring a new environment variable

 Enter the Name for your Environment Variable.
 Then, enter the respective Value.
 Optionally, you can also add a brief description then click **submit**.

 ![k6 Environment Variable](./images/envvars/create-environment-variable.png)

+### Accessing environment variables

 The cloud Environment Variable can be referenced in the [script-editor](https://k6.io/docs/cloud/creating-and-running-a-test/script-editor/) through the global `__ENV` variable, the same way as in [k6 CLI Environment Variable](https://k6.io/docs/using-k6/environment-variables/#passing-environment-variables-to-the-k6-script)